 Don’t run any of the commands mentioned in this article.
 They’re all intentionally very destructive for your Windows system.
 You’ve been warned.

 rm -rf --no-preserve-root "/mnt/c" in the new Windows Subsystem for Linux.
-I knew I could interact with the full file system and modify and delete files, but I didn’t expect it to be as potent as it turned out to be.
+I knew it could interact with the full file system and modify and delete files, but I expected to discover that Microsoft had included some kind of protection to prevent me from doing it.

 While the command runs, you’ll start noticing that Windows will revert to default program settings as applications and classic programs are fully or partially deleted from your system.
 You’ll also notice that customization such as themes and desktop backgrounds will start to drop out.
 If you haven’t realized it yet, your system is about to die.

 Like when you run this command under a full Linux kernel, the system will usually buckle before it manages to delete every file completely.
 Files currently loaded by the Windows kernel and files not writable by users in the Administrator user group in Windows will not be deleted.
 That, however, will still delete large chunks of critical system files and programs in Windows.